 This post may contain affiliate links meaning I might earn a small commission if you click on the link to make a purchase but it doesn’t cost you anything.
 Thanks for your support!

-Although it was a bit of a disappointment that we didn’t get a table near the windows, the window was so big that we could see the view from where we were sitting.
-We sat near the water fountain.
-Some people might think it’s a bit loud but I honestly didn’t mind.
+Unfortunately, we didn’t get a table near the windows but the window was so big that we could still see the view from where we were sitting.

 Food at One Harbour Road